 A study done by JD Power indicated that only 1 in 5 customers feel that their bank representatives have spent enough time identifying their specific needs before offering products and services.
 This correlates to the 69% trust level reported by the customers’ whose needs were met compared to 43% of trust level from customers’ whose needs were unmet.

 At least four in five customers lack understanding on the features and benefits associated with their main account (80%) and their primary bank’s fee structures (81%).

-On the digital channels front, despite mobile app usage has increase to 43% in 2019, at least two-thirds of the customers are still unfamiliar with its’ services and products.
-While 72% of satisfied customers with the bank’s digital bank channels trust their bank, only 21% shared the same sentiment out of those who are unsatisfied.
+On the digital channels front, as technology advances and mobile app usage grows, at least two-thirds of the customers are still unfamiliar with its’ services and products.
+Although the digital banking channel was well received by 72% of satisfied customers, only 21% shared the same sentiment out of those who are unsatisfied.